mlochbaum/BQN/tutorial/list.md

 Strand notation is shorter and looks less cluttered in this example.
 As with lists, anything goes in a strand, but if it's the result of a function or operator, or another strand, then it has to be put in parentheses first.
 With one set of parentheses, a strand will be just as long as the equivalent bracketed list, and with two you're better off using the list.

-An individual ligature part of BQN syntax, not a value, and it doesn't do something specific like a function does.
+An individual ligature is part of BQN syntax, not a value, and it doesn't do something specific like a function does.
 It's the sequence of ligatures that makes whatever they join together into a list.
 So if we parenthesize either ligature below, we get a different result!
 Ligatures aren't right-associative or left-associative.

         0‿1‿2

         (0‿1)‿2

         0‿(1‿2)

 ## BQN types